GreaterGoodest/blog.dev.repo/content/post/elf_science_p2.md

 ## Patching

 The next step is to patch the original binary with the decrypted data held within data.bin.
-To do that, we'll use another python script we'll call "overwrite.py".
+To do that, we'll use another python script called "overwrite.py".

 ```python
 #!/usr/bin/env python3